There’s been some mutterings in the press in recent weeks about new US playwrights and actors staging some kind of theatrical coup in London.

-After a sold out, critically acclaimed run at Hampstead Theatre, Good People has transferred to the Noël Coward theatre to fill the bare stage following the early demise of The Fully Monty.
-You could draw plenty of comparisons between Good People and The Full Monty; both are about blue collar workers facing an uphill struggle against constant disappointment and bad luck.
+After a sold-out, critically acclaimed run at Hampstead Theatre, Good People has transferred to the Noël Coward theatre to fill the bare stage following the early demise of The Full Monty.
+You could draw plenty of comparisons between Good People and The Full Monty; both are about blue-collar workers facing an uphill struggle against constant disappointment and bad luck.
 But David Lindsay-Abaire’s play – loosely based on his own upbringing in South Boston’s tough neighbourhood known as “Southie” – is sharper, savvier and doesn’t flinch from issues of class and race.
 Plus there’s no Donna Summer and everyone keeps their clothes on.

 We first meet Margie (Staunton) as she’s being sacked by her boss (a former friend’s son) from her dead-end job in a dollar store after he tires of her chronic lateness.
 She’s only late, she pleads, because her babysitter (her upstairs neighbour and landlady) never turns up on time to mind Margie’s grown-up, disabled daughter.

 Her plight is obvious, but while she’s clearly a woman with some tough obstacles, she’s not presented as a virtuous person, there’s a hint of malice and dishonesty in her that tarnishes her situation, or rather our sympathies for her situation.